Search This Blog

 Inevitably there are other people with same name.
 One released a few unsuccessful singles in the 1970s, one is currently a breakout star in American college football and another one sells used trucks in south-east England.

 It is the latter who inspired this post.
-That and finding a compilation CD of the great Cuban stalwarts Los Van Van in a local charity shop in the weekend.
+That and finding a compilation CD of the great Cuban stalwarts Los Van Van in a local charity shop at the weekend.
 The CD is called "La Colección Cubana" and dates from 1998.
 These tracks were originally released in 1984 and 1986 respectively.

 "Anda, Ven Y Muévete" - Los Van Van